 COVID-19 access constraints at RMTL this week:

-RMTL is temporarily closed for research.
+RMTL is open for research under Covid-19 restrictions, which include pre-approval for all visits.
 Please contact RMTL Manager Tom Feuerstake at (613) 548-8357 for more information.

 For up-to-date information regarding COVID-19, please visit the Queen’s Coronavirus COVID-19 Information website.